-Trading in the Company's shares outside of Canada may be subject to restrictions on trading under foreign securities laws, and purchasers of securities under private placements by the Company will be subject to certain restrictions on trading

-The Company's shares trade on the TSX and are freely tradeable only in Canada.
-As such, shareholders trading the Company's shares outside of Canada may be subject to restrictions imposed by foreign securities laws that may restrict their ability to transfer shares freely or at all.
+Trading in the Company's common shares outside of Canada may be subject to restrictions on trading under foreign securities laws, and purchasers of securities under private placements by the Company will be subject to certain restrictions on trading imposed by foreign securities laws that may restrict their ability to transfer shares freely or at all.
 Certain securities offered by the Company pursuant to its private placements, including the unlisted warrants issued by the Company, are subject to certain initial hold periods and other restrictions on trading imposed by applicable securities laws and, in the case of the warrants, pursuant to the terms of the applicable warrant certificates.
 These restrictions may affect the liquidity of the investment of certain shareholders in the securities of the Company.